 Glacier National Park RV Park

-Traveling to Glacier National Park with an RV can be a bit complicated – as there are size limits within the park (21 feet long, 10 feet high and 8 feet wide) and maneuvering larger vehicles on Going To The Sun Road and into limited space parking lots can be a challenge.
+Traveling to Glacier National Park with an RV can be a bit complicated – as there are size limits within the park (21 feet long, 10 feet high and 8 feet wide) and maneuvering larger vehicles on Going To The Sun Road and crowded parking lots can be a challenge.
 That said, there are plenty of places outside the park where visitors with RVs can park.
 In addition to West Glacier KOA Resort, West Glacier RV Park is another good option.

 Eating and Drinking at GNP

 There are just a handful of Glacier National Park restaurants where visitors can eat a meal inside the park.
-While some of the establishments are iconic (like the Many Glacier Lodge restaurant), seating is extremely limited and waiting for a seat can take up a big part of your day.
+While some of the establishments are iconic (like the Many Glacier Lodge restaurant), seating is extremely limited and waiting for a table can take up a big part of your day.

 Instead of eating at restaurants in Glacier National Park, we recommend bringing a portable lunch and snacks that you can eat at scenic overlooks or on hikes.
-We shopped for picnic lunch items at Smith’s – a larger grocery store in Columbia Falls.
+We shopped for picnic lunch items at Smith’s – a large grocery store in Columbia Falls.
 There are mega stores – like Walmart and Target – in Kalispell, too.

 Josephine’s Bar and Kitchen